prescientmoon/shimmeringmoon/README.md

 > [!CAUTION]
 > As far as I am concerned, the code in this repository does not violate the Arcaea terms of service in any way.
 Importing jackets that have been datamined/ripped out of the game is against the aforementioned TOS, and is highly discouraged.

+After everything has been placed in the right directory, run `shimmeringmoon-cli prepare-jackets` to prepare everything.
+This will:

+- Associate each asset with it's database ID
+- Build out a recognition matrix for image recognition purposes (this matrix more or less contains a 64x64 downscaled version of each provided asset, stored in bitmap format together with the associated database ID)

 ### Importing charts

 The charts are stored in [$SHIMMERING_CONFIG_DIR/charts.csv](./shimmering/config/charts.csv).
 This is a csv-version of Lumine's [Arcaea song table](https://tinyurl.com/mwd5dkfw) ([with permission](https://discord.com/channels/399106149468733441/399106149917392899/1256043659355226163)).
 Importing song-data from any other source (such as datamined database files) will not only be more difficult for you (all the scripts I have written are built around the aforementioned spreadsheet), but is also against the Arcaea terms of service.

 To add charts that have just been added to the CSV file into the database, run [import-charts.py](./scripts/import-charts.py).

+## Testing

 ## Thanks